 Porridge and oat-based recipes

-As I have said, I love, love, love porridge.
+As I have said, I love, love, love porridge and it's such an adaptable low histamine breakfast recipe.
 As a child I hated it, and refused to eat it, but I've come to realise that it is all about the flavourings and toppings (and, for me, not using just water).
-I tend to use gluten-free oats such as Bob's Red Mill gluten-free rolled oats, and cook them in a plant-based milk such as Oatly or the Alpro coconut milk.

-Porridge recipes
+Porridge / oatmeal recipes

 Granola recipes